Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 It just makes Sedlec extraordinary evidence of human-hunting around Kutná Hora.

 For extraordinary evidence of human hunting around Stamford and Collyweston, you need to stalk the dark heart of Rockingham Forest itself.
-Starting with the ossuary beneath Holy Trinity church in the village of Rothwell:
+Starting with the much transformed ossuary beneath Holy Trinity church in the village of Rothwell:

 They grew their own soup-bowls.
 Source: Rothwell bone crypt - Flickr